derek164/python-wordcount/README.md

 To run the script, follow these steps:

 1. Ensure you have Python installed (version 3.6 or higher).
-2. Clone the repository.
-4. Place the text file you want to count words from in the `data` directory of the project.
-5. Open a terminal and navigate to the project directory.
+2. Open a terminal to clone and navigate to the project directory.
-6. Run the script by executing the following command: `python count.py`.
+3. Run the script by executing the following command: `python count.py`.

 ## Example Usage

-To count words in a large text file, modify the word_count function call in the __main__ block of the script:
+To count words in a large text file, modify the `word_count` function call in the `__main__` block of the script:

 ```{python}
 if __name__ == "__main__":